YetAnotherClown/YetAnotherNet/CONTRIBUTING.md

 Make sure not to submit a duplicate report for the same bug, check the issues tab in GitHub first.

 ### Pull Requests

+> [!WARNING]
+> Do not make any feature changes/additions.
+YetAnotherNet is deprecated and is not accepting any.

 GitHub Pull Requests are for when you've made an addition, change, or removal from the codebase or documentation.